 MCAA Application Procedures

-The magnet program at Marietta Center for Advanced Academics (MCAA) offers students a technology-driven curriculum that emphasizes science, technology, engineering, the arts, and mathematics (STEAM).
-Students who reside in the Marietta City limits, as well as non-residents who meet admissions/eligibility criteria may apply to the magnet program.
-Applications are available at the school or online.
-Applications are processed on a first come first serve basis beginning at 8 am on the morning of Monday, November 12th MCAA can serve up to 320 students in grades 3-5.
+The magnet program at the Marietta Center for Advanced Academics (MCAA) offers students an Innovative environment that focuses on collaboration, communication, critical thinking, and creativity.
+Through our STEAM challenges, we include a technology-driven curriculum that emphasizes science, technology, engineering, the arts, and mathematics.
+Students who reside in the Marietta City limits, as well as non-residents who meet admission/eligibility criteria, may apply to the magnet program.

 Registration of a student indicates that parents or guardians have accepted the responsibility to provide the necessary support, guidance and involvement to foster the best possible learning for each child.
 We expect parents and students to comply with the following expectations.
 These expectations provide the basis for the parent contract that must be signed upon acceptance to the magnet school.

 In order to remain enrolled in the magnet program, students must maintain academic, behavioral, and attendance standards.
 Academically, students must maintain a 3.0 (or higher) grade point average (GPA) in all subjects throughout the year.
 A student who does not maintain the academic performance criteria is placed on probation for one semester.
 Students who do not have a 3.0 GPA after two consecutive semesters must exit the magnet program and enroll at his/her zoned school.

 A student that is not upholding behavioral standards is placed on a behavioral contract.
 The purpose of the contract is to provide further collaboration between the school and home in an effort to desist any negative student behaviors.
 After the contract period, a student that fails to meet the behavioral expectations must exit the magnet program and return to his/her zoned school.